JasonJohnsonWMU/SecBuilds/README.md

 ## Dradis Community Edition
 Navigate to the Dradis_CE directory and execute dradisce.sh in a bash shell.

 At the end of the script go to http://localhost:8080 to set up your password.
+Once that's done go back to your bash shell and press Ctrl+c to exit.
 Then exit bash and start a new shell.
 Then navigate to ~/dradis-ce and start Dradis with './bin/rails server'.
 At that point you can navigate to http://localhost:3000 to start using Dradis.